 Writing a remote work policy for your team is all about setting the right remote work standards from day one.
 The role of such a policy is to set rules and boundaries for your coworkers.

-This includes writing down work standards, KPIs, describing the support system as well as the expected work hours.
+This includes writing down work standards, KPIs (key performance indicators) describing the support system as well as the expected work hours.
 Setting such standards as soon as your remote team is assembled will facilitate much better teamwork and less friction among coworkers thanks to the policy.

 - Reduced downtime and mitigated margin for error

 - Ability to scale your workflow and detect leadership potential

 - Better management of diversity and inclusion in your team